 What is Self-Medicating?

 Where addiction is concerned, self-medicating refers to the practice of using substances to help with certain symptoms.
 Typically, these symptoms are self-diagnosed or self-recognized.
-Sometimes they are doctor-diagnosed, but not controlled well by medication.
+Sometimes they are professionally diagnosed but not controlled well by medication.
 When either situation occurs, people naturally look to something that will provide them with relief.
 For a growing number of people, self-medication has become the norm, rather than the exception.

 Why do People Self-Medicate?